Skip to Content

 Common Crystals in Maryland

-To find quartz crystals in Maryland, go to Hancock and search the area quarries and outcrops.
+To find quartz crystals in Maryland, go to Hancock and search the quarries and outcrops in the area.
 You can also try your luck in the area of stream gravels to the north of Beltsville or go to Chrome Hill.
 To find the quartz crystals known as Cape May Diamonds, go to Ocean City and search on the regional beaches.

 TIP: Have you ever tried testing the hardness of your rocks by scratching them?
 Find out the step-by-step guide on how to perform a scratch test on rocks in the article below: